samuelfox1/README-Generator/output/README.md

-# README-Generator
+# team-profile-generator

 >## Description

-* Easily generate professional README files for projects.
+* Easily build a professional contact sheet for all of your employees
 * #### Story
-    * AS A: Software Developer,
+    * AS A: team manager
-    * I WANT:  A tool to consistently build quality README files.
+    * I WANT: a quality webpage to keep track of team members and basic information about them
-    * SO THAT: I can spend more time coding!
+    * SO THAT: I can easily find information when needed

 <br>